 Positive behaviour demonstrates itself in mutual respect.
 Positive behaviour creates a positive atmosphere that promotes effective teaching and learning.
-To help achieve this, we have an Assertive Discipline Procedure across the school, whereby children's positive behaviour is reinforced and rewarded by all members of staff, both in the classroom and playground.
+To help achieve this, we have a Promoting Positive Behaviour Policy across the school, whereby children's positive behaviour is reinforced and rewarded by all members of staff, both in the classroom and playground.
 Our weekly assemblies focus on recognising and acknowledging this responsible behaviour.